aurora-is-near/doc.aurora.dev/blog/create-virtual-chain.md

 ## Executing transaction inside EVM

 Now, we ready to execute your first transaction in your virtual chain.
-Let's execute a transfer of some gas tokens to your another account to test it out.
+Let's transfer some gas tokens to your another account to test it out.

 First of all, create another account in MetaMask, click on your Account Name: